Julia-Chris/Building-with-Backgrounds-and-Gradients/README.md

 # Building-with-Backgrounds-and-Gradients
-Cloning Apple.com page.
 It is the fourth project in HTML/CSS Microverse Main curriculum course.
 The main objective is to clone an old Apple website using back-ground and gradients.
+The webpage is divided into three parts (Top, Middle and Footer), which are then enclosed within a Page Wrapper.
+The Top part consists of a nav bar created with a list of links, two icons and an input.
+It also contains a header, with images used to present a heading and some introductory text.
+Similar to the Top, the Middle is built with a list of fours links used to display four linked images.
+Finally, the Bottom/Footer contains small prints, structured with a couple of paragraphs, and a list of footer links.

 Project Features
 The project has been broken down into four major parts: